-By consuming the lesser-desired cuts of meat (which can only be sold & consumed very fresh, unless they’re used for liver pâtés and the like), you‘re saving some incredibly nutritious cuts from going to waste.
+By consuming the lesser-desired cuts of meat (which can only be sold and consumed very fresh, unless they’re used for liver pâtés and the like), you‘re saving some incredibly nutritious cuts from going to waste.

 Tips for making organ meat more appealing

-Offal is not everyone’s favourite type of food, and many people find it unappealing or downright disgusting.
+Offal is not everyone’s favorite type of food, and many people find it unappealing or downright disgusting.
 If that’s your case, we’d advise you to experiment with different types of organ meat, and different ways to cook them.
 Here are some tips you could use: